-“A central agent that put European pressure on Ruanda’s government to withdraw from the agreement to take the infiltrators is the New Israel Fund.
-The New Fund is a foreign organization receiving funds from foreign governments and sources hostile to Israel like George Soros.
-The overall purpose of the fund is to erase the Jewish character of Israel and turning it into ‘all its citizens’ state, side by side to a national Palestinian state clean from Jews on the 67’ borders with Jerusalem as its capitol… I therefore asked the chairperson of the coalition Dudi Amsalem to lead a process to initiate public investigation parliamentary committee on the activity of the New Israel Fund that risks the security and the future of the state of Israel as the nation state of the Jewish people.”
+The central agent that put European pressure on Rwanda’s government to withdraw from the agreement to remove the infiltrators from Israel is the New Israel Fund.
+The New Israel Fund is a foreign organization that receives funding from foreign governments and sources hostile to Israel like George Soros.
+The fund’s ultimate goal is to erase the Jewish character of Israel and turn it into a state of ‘all its citizens,’ alongside a Palestinian nation-state clean from Jews,, on the 67’ borders with Jerusalem as its capital … I therefore asked the chairperson of the coalition, Dudi Amsalem, to lead a process to establish a parliamentary commission of inquiry on the activity of the New Israel Fund, which endangers the security and the future of the State of Israel as the nation-state of the Jewish people.

-On the day the PM actually led Israel to no effective immigration policy, and cancelled the only possible agreement with the UN – the most urgent thing for the PM is to establish a public parliamentary investigation committee against an NGO that specializes in empowering minorities and civil rights.
-The aim is clear: designating an enemy to move the fire to, one which the national rightwing could unify against and shoot.
-The deputy of the Ruanda foreign minister said in response that his government has never heard of the New Israel Fund.A week later, Baraz, one of Netanyahu’s ideologues, further explicates on Meet the Press: “there is no other institute so hostile and conspiratory that damages Israel like the NIF … I can characterize it in two ways: the fund doesn’t like anything that is connected to traditional Judaism or Jewish nationalism, but likes a lot Palestinian Nationalism, and second, they do not like Israeli democracy and prefer what Avineri has called BAGAZIZAZIA – supreme court-led rule… the conclusion is that the fund rejects Israel as Jewish and as democratic and therefore there is no better example of post- or anti-Zionism.”
-Baraz aids the PM in crystallizing the Schmittanian foe and friend ideology: the NIF, which supports plethora of self-empowering voices of minorities and among other help organizations that aid the Africans in Israel, is designated as the ultimate foe-friendly post-Zionist Left.
-Its central aid – is the supreme court.
-The ‘we’ and ‘them’ is now clear: the ultimate strangers are the asylum seekers who infiltrated the border illegally and attempt to change Israel’s character.
+On the day the prime minister cancelled the only possible agreement with the UN, effectively leaving Israel with no immigration policy, his most urgent concern was to establish a parliamentary commission to investigate an NGO that works to empower minorities and safeguard civil rights.
+The aim was clear: divert the fire toward an enemy the nationalist right could unify against and target.
+Rwanda’s deputy foreign minister said in response that his government had never heard of the New Israel Fund.A week later, Ran Baratz, one of Netanyahu’s ideologues, further explicated on Israel’s Meet the Press program: “There is no other institute so hostile and conspiratorial that damages Israel like the NIF … I can characterize it in two ways: the fund does not like anything that is connected to traditional Judaism or Jewish nationalism, but likes Palestinian nationalism very much, and second, they do not like Israeli democracy and prefer what [Shlomo] Avineri has called bagatzizatzia [the predominance of the High Court of Justice] … the conclusion is that the fund rejects Israel as Jewish and as democratic and therefore there is no better example of post- or anti-Zionism.”
+Baratz aided the prime minister in crystallizing the Schmittian foe and friend ideology: The NIF, which supports a plethora of self-empowering voices of minorities and, along other aid organizations that assist the Africans in Israel, was designated as epitomizing the foe-friendly post-Zionist left.
+Its central ally – the Supreme Court.
+The “we” versus “them” distinction was now clear: The ultimate strangers are the asylum seekers who infiltrated the border illegally and are attempting to change Israel’s character.
 Those who fight for their rights – the courts and NGOs – are attempting to make Israel a non-Jewish state and hence are enemies of the people.
-Crucially, this analysis appears on the official Facebook page of the PM, not only spoken by talkbackists and activists.
+It is important to note that this analysis appears on the official Facebook page of the prime minister, was not only disseminated by talkback commentators and activists.

-The Ideological Tensions: between Neoliberalism and Neoconservatism
+The Ideological Tensions: Between Neoliberalism and Neoconservatism